highcharts/node-export-server/README.md

 ### Export Functions

 The `singleExport()`, `batchExport()`, and `startExport()` functions must be provided with at least partial options that include one of the following options from the `export` section: `infile`, `instr`, `svg`, or `batch`.
 Any missing values in the provided options object will automatically default to those specified in the global options object.
 Unlike other API functions, options provided to the export functions will not be merged into the global options object, as these options represent a specific export process.
 To make the export options global, you can use the `updateOptions()` function before initiating the export.

+### Options Setting

+Essentially, all options can be configured through `.env`, the CLI, and prompts, with one exception: the `HIGHCHARTS_ADMIN_TOKEN`, which is only available as an environment variable.

 ## Default JSON Config